FabriziOki/music-visualizer/README.md

 ## Overview

-The system accepts a music file from the browser, sends it to a Python backend that extracts audio features and classifies the mood, and maps the result to a distinct color palette and animation style rendered on an HTML5 canvas using p5.js.
+The system accepts a music file from the browser, sends it to a Python backend that extracts audio features and classifies the mood, and maps the result to a distinct color palette and shader background rendered on an HTML5 canvas using p5.js.
 Audio playback with full transport controls (play/pause, seek, volume) runs in parallel in the browser.

 ```
 User uploads audio file